 ▶️ Watch this free lesson to learn how the cycles of birth, death, and rebirth work in Gardnerian Wicca.

-A Traditional Witch practices from a historical perspective in following the Old Craft that came before the modern adaptation of Wicca.
+A Traditional Witch practices from a historical perspective in following the Old Craft that came before the modern adaptation of Wicca and its many branches.
 Many Traditional Witches study their ancestry and the folklore attached to it.
 They want to honor the old ways of worshiping and most often choose a pantheon that aligns with their cultural background.

 ▶️ A lesson for members of Spells8 that covers the differences between British Traditional Witchcraft, Traditional Wicca, and Traditional Witchcraft.

 Alex and Maxine Sanders created the Alexandrian tradition as an off shoot of Gardner’s practice.
 While the two practices are similar in many ways, they are very different paths.

 Alexandrian witches are initiated and organized around a High Priestess.
 The Alexandrian tradition focuses on the ancient archetypes of the Oak and Holly kings who battle and win then battle and lose to bring about the light and dark, warmth and cold.
 While not as secretive as their Gardnerian counterparts, Alexandrian Witches still place emphasis on tradition and following protocol.

 Dianic Witches predominantly focus on feminism and the supremacy of the Goddess.
 As it grew out of the women’s movement in the United States, Dianic witches are attuned to the political and social oppression of women as well as the injustices they suffer within their gender.